 - Biomedical skills training (working with lab animals)

 Annual NUTRIM Symposium

-Each research line organizes research meetings for research and support staff and for PhD Students.
+Each division organizes research meetings for research and support staff and for PhD Students.
 Researchers / PhD Students give a presentation of their ongoing research followed by discussion.
 Even from the very start of a PhD Student’s employment he or she is involved in presenting about his/her research.
-Research lines 1 and 3 schedule February - June 2017.
+Dates and titles 2nd part of 2017 to be communicated.

 PhD Students are encouraged to join literature clubs organized by their supervisors in order to stay informed of new developments detailed in recent publications.
 Literature clubs gather at least once a month to discuss recent publications.
 If there is no literature club in a specific area, it is recommended to start one.

 Organised implemented by the PhD-students co-ordinator or the PhD-students council.
 Subjects vary every year, they are not fixed, and are not only related to the work PhD Students carry out for their promotion study but also to subjects concerning their career after their PhD Students period.